icaruswings/gizmo/README.md

 **for cucumber:**

 * write your features just like you usually would
-* require 'page-selecta' and add the helpers to the World
+* require 'page-selecta' and add the PageSelecta::Helpers to the World
 * generate your page mixins and fill them out with your page selectors
 * use the page model when writing your steps